TildenWinston/SeleniumFrac/README.md

 edit input.txt in main folder
 *Make sure you have entered the correct platform* Enter the numbers you want to test after begin

+Selenium files are property of their respective authors.